kubeflow/katib/docs/katib-config.md

 Here you can find information about [Katib config](https://github.com/kubeflow/katib/blob/master/manifests/v1alpha3/katib-controller/katib-config.yaml).

-Katib config is the Kubernetes [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) that contains information about current [Metrics Collectors](https://github.com/kubeflow/katib/blob/master/docs/proposals/metrics-collector.md) (key = `metrics-collector-sidecar`) and current [Suggestions](https://github.com/kubeflow/katib/blob/master/docs/proposals/suggestion.md) (key = `suggestion`).
-Katib config must be deployed in [KATIB_CORE_NAMESPACE](TODO: Link to doc with env) with `katib-config` name.
+Katib config is the Kubernetes [Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) that contains information about current [Metrics Collectors](https://github.com/kubeflow/katib/blob/master/docs/proposals/metrics-collector.md) (`key = metrics-collector-sidecar`) and current [Suggestions](https://github.com/kubeflow/katib/blob/master/docs/proposals/suggestion.md) (`key = suggestion`).

+Katib config map must be deployed in [KATIB_CORE_NAMESPACE](TODO: Link to doc with env) with `katib-config` name.
 Katib controller parses Katib config when you submit Experiment.

 You can edit this Config Map even after deploying Katib.

 For example, if you deploy Katib in Kubeflow namespace: `kubectl edit configMap katib-config -n kubeflow`.

 ## Metrics Collector Sidecar settings

-These settings related to Katib Metrics Collector, where key = `metrics-collector-sidecar` and value = corresponding settings JSON for each Metrics Collector.
+These settings related to Katib Metrics Collectors, where `key = metrics-collector-sidecar` and value = corresponding settings JSON for each Metrics Collector.

 Example for `File` Metrics Collector with all settings: